Wholesale pricing – How do you get it right?

 Not relying on perceived value or production costs, competitor-based wholesale pricing is based on information from the market.

-Essentially, what you are doing, is looking at the prices that your competitors are charging and then price your products based on this.
+Essentially, what you are doing, is looking at the prices that your competitors are charging and then pricing your products based on this.
 It doesn’t necessarily mean that you will set the same prices as your competitors, but rather that you will determine your prices in relation to your competitors.

 Now go and set those wholesale prices!